 Owning a car is one of the best feelings.
 Imagine waking up to go to work, school, or run whatever errands of the day, knowing that you do not have to deal with all the stress of public transportation.
 You can move around with no restrictions.
 Also, if you wish to go on a family road trip, it gets easier to plan when you have a car of your own.
 You will not have to deal with the extra expenses of car hire or the inconveniences that come with it.

 However, regardless of how careful you are, it could be your unlucky day, and your journey could be cut short by accident.
 The period after a car accident is frustrating, especially if your vehicle was severely damaged.
-You have to think of how to navigate from one point to the next before your car is fully fixed.
+The first option you have is to sell your damaged car.
+If you don’t make that decision – you have to think of how to navigate from one point to the next before your car is fully fixed.
 Taking a curb or public transport is never the most convenient choice.
 You, however, need to look at things from the bright side to realize that all is not lost.
 The good news for you is that if you are not at fault for the accident, you have the right to get an accident replacement car, and the best part is that the at-fault driver’s insurance company covers the expenses.
 The idea comes with a range of benefits all from enhanced convenience, saving you money and time as you wait for your car vehicle repair or replacement depending upon what your situation is.
 The fastest solution is to to secure a Geysir rental car and you can remove at least that stressor from your life.

 However, to be eligible for the car hire, you need to prove that you are not at fault.
 How do you do that?
 Here are a few guiding tips to help you.